johnrafaelgonzales-student/johnrafaelgonzales-student/README.md

 <h1>About Me:</h1>
 <br>
-<p>I am John Rafael Gonzales, with a flair for coding and database management skills.
+<p><strong>I am John Rafael Gonzales, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the BS Information Technology program.</p>
+My journey in tech has started when I took the BS Information Technology program.</p></strong>

 <ul>
   <h3><li>Currently Studying.</li>